infiniflow/ragflow/docs/references/api.md

         "id": "b9b2e098f8ae11ee9f45fa163e197198",
         "message": [
             {
-                "content": "Hi, I'm your assistant, can I help you?", "role": "assistant"
+                "content": "Hi, I'm your assistant, what can I do for you?", "role": "assistant"
             }
         ],